 1.1 LUC was commissioned by Bassetlaw District Council (BDC) to carry out a Habitats Regulations Assessment (HRA) of its Local Plan.
 An HRA Report (including both screening and Appropriate Assessment) for the Publication (Regulation 19) version of the Bassetlaw Local Plan was published for consultation in August 2021.
-This document is an updated version of the August 2021 HRA Report, which has been prepared to address the changes to the Local Plan which are presented in the Publication Version Addendum January 2022.
-In addition, this HRA Report includes specific consideration of site HB001/LAA538: Harworth and Bircotes Town Centre extension, Scrooby Road.
+An updated version of the August 2021 HRA Report was prepared in January 2022 in order to address the changes to the Local Plan which were presented in the Publication Version Addendum January 2022.
+In addition, the January 2022 HRA Report included specific consideration of site HB001/LAA538: Harworth and Bircotes Town Centre extension, Scrooby Road.
 While the policy allocating this site (ST14: Management of Town Centres) was subject to HRA previously, the August 2021 HRA did not address this site individually.